Mohamad Kdouh (footballer, born 1993)

-Mohamad Mahmoud Kdouh (محمد محمود قدوح, /apc-LB/; born 4 May 1993) is a Lebanese professional footballer who plays as an attacking midfielder or forward for club Racing Beirut.
+Mohamad Mahmoud Kdouh (محمد محمود قدوح, /apc-LB/; born 4 May 1993) is a Lebanese former professional footballer who played as an attacking midfielder or forward.

 Club career

 Nejmeh and experience abroad

 Coming through the youth system, Kdouh started his career in 2010 at Nejmeh in Lebanon.
 In 2013, he signed for Lithuanian club FK Sūduva, before moving to Finland at FC Ilves in 2015.
 Kdouh moved to Albanian club Vllaznia Shkodër in August, leaving in December due to financial issues with the club.
 On 1 April 2016, he moved to Persela Lamongan in Indonesia.

 Return to Lebanon

 Kdouh returned to Lebanon mid-2016–17 season, signing for Safa.
 He moved to Shabab Arabi on 6 June 2017, before joining Bekaa in 2018.
 In 2019, Kdouh moved to Shabab Bourj, then to Lebanese Second Division side Racing Beirut ahead of the 2020–21 season.
 He scored 15 goals, and was the season top goalscorer.